How Long Does Paint Last?

 - Placed on a shelf, away from the reach of children

 Mixing Old Paint

 As a rule of thumb, you should always mix any old paint thoroughly prior.
 Even matching paint colors will look “off” color-wise when you apply it if not mixed well.
-Another best practice is to strain the paint remove the thin film or skin that forms on top of drying latex paints.
+Another best practice is to strain the paint.
+Straining removes the thin film or skin that forms on top of drying latex paints.

 Without compromise, any mold or mildew inside the can is a huge red flag.
 This means it’s time to dispose of the old paint.
 One final indicator of if it’s time to toss the paint is a broken seal or if a lid was not secured properly on a can.

 Don’t wait to paint your home.
 Save money by reading our exterior home paint pricing guide today.